Mon–Fri 9am–6pm

 Light refurbishment

-Cosmetic works — new kitchen, bathroom, flooring, decoration.
+Cosmetic works — new kitchen, bathroom, flooring, decoration, minor electrical.
 No structural or planning changes.
-Usually single drawdown.
+Single drawdown typical.
+Pricing reflects the lower risk and simpler loan structure.

 Heavy refurbishment